rafaeloj/LetsFed/TCC_Relatorio.md

 The proposed improvements to LetsFed achieve the best overall balance between model performance, convergence speed, fairness, and client autonomy.
 By replacing accuracy with F1-score, relaxing the participation threshold, and introducing interest-weighted aggregation, we create a more practical and effective framework for federated learning in heterogeneous, real-world scenarios.

 As federated learning continues to grow in importance—driven by privacy regulations, data sovereignty concerns, and the proliferation of edge devices—frameworks like LetsFed that respect client autonomy while achieving competitive performance will become increasingly relevant.
-We hope this work contributes to that evolution.

 ---